BharathKinnal/Analysis_of_Algorithms/README.md

   * Waqas Anjum

 *This project is a direct implementation of the IEEE Paper after a thorough Analysis of the Algorithm and related concepts.*
+*The data compression implemented was for any bit stream, and not for character (text) data only*